Question

 Results-driven

-Best when you overcame multiple obstacles or setbacks to achieve a goal, showing tenacity in the face of challenges
+Best used when you overcame significant obstacles or setbacks to achieve a goal, showing resilience in challenging situations where others might have given up

 Leadership